peteroupc/html3dutil/doc/H3DU.Math.md

 rotation happens before the first quaternion's rotation when applied in the global coordinate frame.

-Multiplying two unit quaternions (each with a length of 1) will result in a unit quaternion.
-However, for best results, you should normalize the quaternions every few multiplications (using quatNorm or quatNormInPlace), since successive multiplications can cause rounding errors.
+If both quaternions are <a href="tutorial-glmath.md">unit vectors</a>, the resulting quaternion will also be a unit vector.
+However, for best results, you should normalize the quaternions every few multiplications (using
+<a href="H3DU.Math.md#H3DU.Math.quatNorm">H3DU.Math.quatNorm</a> or <a href="H3DU.Math.md#H3DU.Math.quatNormInPlace">H3DU.Math.quatNormInPlace</a>), since successive
+multiplications can cause rounding errors.

 #### Parameters